-At our 21st Annual Tribute to the Coast Guard's Eighth District in New Orleans on March 14, the Coast Guard Foundation will honor the commitment of seven Coast Guard spouses and the roles they play in keeping their Coast Guard families and communities strong.
+At our 21st Annual Tribute to the Coast Guard's Eighth District in New Orleans on March 14, the Coast Guard Foundation honored the commitment of seven Coast Guard spouses and the roles they play in keeping their Coast Guard families and communities strong.

 We are thankful for the service of our Coast Guard members – everyday, they answer the call to help others and fulfill the mission of the United States Coast Guard.
 What sometimes flies under the radar is the support system in place for our service men and women, those people holding down the fort and taking care of family business while their significant others serve our country.

 The Coast Guard Foundation is honored to shine a light on seven "super spouses" who day in and day out support their families and other Coast Guard families around them in important ways.
-Coast Guard Commandant Admiral Robert J. Papp, and his wife, Linda, will speak during the dinner.
-In addition to Coast Guard spouses, Mr. Sean O'Keefe, Chairman and CEO of Airbus, Inc. and a long time Coast Guard Foundation supporter, will also be honored during the evening's program.
+Coast Guard Commandant Admiral Robert J. Papp, and his wife, Linda, spoke during the dinner.
+In addition to Coast Guard spouses, Mr. Sean O'Keefe, Chairman and CEO of Airbus, Inc. and a long time Coast Guard Foundation supporter, was also honored during the evening's program.

 Katie Quillen | Aviation Training Center Mobile | Mobile, Alabama